pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

     inputs = []

-Now we'll use an `inputs` list that's stored inside the `session` object (which looks like a dictionary) instead of using our global variable when we add the item to the list.
+Now we'll use an `inputs` list that's stored inside the `session` object (which looks like a dictionary) instead of using our global variable.
 Firstly, let's makes sure that whenever we're in our view function, we have a list of inputs associated with the current session if there isn't one already.
 Right at the start of the view function, add this:

         if "inputs" not in session:
             session["inputs"] = []

 Next, inside the bit of code where we're adding a number to the inputs list, replace this line: